Where to get support

 Student Wellbeing Adviser

-The departmental Wellbeing Adviser can provide confidential support and advice on a variety of issues such as accommodation, finance, mental health and general wellbeing tips.
+Faith Marsh, the departmental Student Wellbeing Adviser, can provide confidential support and advice on a variety of issues such as accommodation, finance, mental health and general wellbeing tips.

 She has a range of wellbeing resources available for students and will be running events throughout the year – keep an eye on your emails for further information on these.